 Just Stick to the S’nip

-I’ve been struggling a little bit on how to deal with presenting our state forests… of if I should even bother.
-Many state forests are parceled and are spread out all over the place.
-Shenipsit State Forest contains 11 parcels spread over 7,000 acres in northeastern Connecticut.
+The difficulty hiking many of our state forests is that they are parceled and spread out all over the place.
+The Shenipsit State Forest contains 11 parcels spread over 7,000 acres in northeastern Connecticut.
 But that’s not your problem.

-If you decide to go exploring these woods up in Stafford, your problem is going to be simply not getting lost.
+If you decide to go exploring these woods up in northern Connecticut, your problem is going to be simply not getting lost.

-Looking at this map, the blue trail is the Shenipsit.
+Looking at this map above, the blue trail is the CFPA’s Shenipsit Trail.
 If you look at the left hand side, you’ll see a trail labeled “Shenipsit Trail.”
 This is the old route of the S’nip, which went up and over Bald Mountain back in the day.
 (Bald Mountain is at the bottom left of the map.)
+I have no idea why the blue trail was moved eastward, but surely it had to do with property ownership.
+Since that trail was moved, Bald Mountain itself was purchased by Somers and the Northern Connecticut Land Trust has created the Bald Mountain Preserve with its own trails, often borrowing pieces of the old Shenipsit.

 You see the yellow and pink trails, sure, but look closer.
 There are a bunch of other trails here – and this map doesn’t account for them all.
 Trust me.
-(My best guess is that the yellow and pink are actually the old woods roads I walked along – and they are pretty crappy to hike on.)
+(My best guess is that the yellow and pink are actually the old woods roads I walked along – and they are pretty crappy to hike on but that’s fine since they are horse trails.
+Which I don’t think I realized back in 2016.)

-When I sought to complete the Shenipsit’s new northern extension (read all about it here!), I parked on Greaves Road and made my way south via a variety of these Bald Mountain/State Forest trails.
+When I sought to complete the Shenipsit’s new (at the time) northern extension, I parked on Greaves Road and made my way south via a variety of these State Forest trails.

 I consider myself an expert navigator, but even I got screwed up a couple times here.
 This map isn’t all that accurate and when you have roads that can be ATV’d, you end with with many more ATV/motorcycle trails all over the place.
 And that’s what has happened up here.